Exosome Therapy - MyConciergeMD

 Exosome treatment is a form of regenerative medicine.
 It involves using exosomes to deliver therapeutic molecules to a specific type of cells in the body.

 The therapy is rapidly gaining recognition in the U.S. The administration of exosomes may provide benefits, according to some doctors.
-Studies suggest that there is a link between the health benefits of human mesenchymal stem cells (MSCs) and exosomes.
-Mesenchymal stem cell-derived exosomes have the highest count compared to any other cell.
+Studies suggest that there is a link between the health benefits of human mesenchymal regenerative cells (MSCs) and exosomes.
+Mesenchymal regenerative cell-derived exosomes have the highest count compared to any other cell.

 1. Skin rejuvenation